Sven (building)

-Sven (originally known as Queens Plaza Park) is a residential building located at 29-27 Queens Plaza North in the Long Island City neighborhood of Queens, New York City.
-At 762 ft tall, Sven is the second-tallest building in Queens behind Skyline Tower, as well as one of the tallest buildings in New York City outside of Manhattan.
+Sven (originally known as Queens Plaza Park) is a residential building located at 29-59 Northern Boulevard (next to Queens Plaza) in the Long Island City neighborhood of Queens, New York City.
+At 762 ft tall, Sven is the third-tallest building in Queens behind Skyline Tower and The Orchard, as well as one of the tallest buildings in New York City outside of Manhattan.